selab-gatech/AutoRestTest/README.md

 theory, Large Language Models (LLMs), and multi-agent reinforcement learning (MARL) to parse the OpenAPI Specification and create enhanced comprehensive test cases.

-Watch this [demonstration video](https://www.youtube.com/watch?v=VVus2W8rap8) of AutoRestTest to see how it solves complex problems in automated REST API testing, its configuration, and execution outputs.
+Watch this [demonstration video](https://www.youtube.com/watch?v=VVus2W8rap8) of AutoRestTest to learn how it solves complex challenges in automated REST API testing, as well as its configuration, execution steps, and output.

 <p align="center">
   <a href="https://www.youtube.com/watch?v=VVus2W8rap8">